How to Make a Fortune by Making No Profits

 Amazon.com’s Business Model Is Actually a Blueprint for How to Make Your Business into A Market-Leading Giant

 Intuitively, I knew I was right to buy Amazon.com stock.

-I bought it last April after it took a big loss in the market after another quarter of disappointing earnings were announced.
+I bought it a few years ago after it took a big loss in the market after another quarter of disappointing earnings were announced.

 My thought process went like this: Amazon has created a behemoth online store that is always getting into new categories that delivers stuff to my house for free with astonishing speed… and that offers very reasonable pricing.
 I don’t know a single person who says, “I hate Amazon.com.”
 I don’t recall anyone ever saying they’ve even had a bad experience with the compay, which is quite a feat given the fact that the company is completely run by an army of robots, drones, and cyborgs.
 Seriously, when was the last time you talked to an actual PERSON at Amazon?
 Furthermore, they have essentially ZERO competition because, well, who else can build out their massive inventory & delivery infrastructure?
 Currently, nobody.
 That’s who.

 But the rub for investors has always been the company’s perpetually inability to deliver any profits.
 Analysts and talking heads are always demanding to know how a company that never earns a profit can actually be worth billions of dollars.

 So naturally, when it dipped below $300 a share, I picked some up.

 Then for the next nine months I watched it see-saw between about $290 and $350.
 Any time it dipped below $300, it would sun’s-gonna-rise-in-the-east reliably pop back to $325.
 It was a sure bet.

 So when it dropped to $286 in early January, I should have been smart enough to buy up as many shares as I could afford—which of course, stupidly, I did not.